3forges/terraform-provider-pesto/.ci/docs/README.md

 ![Et voilà, no more versions warning](./images/golang-ci-run.ex1.all.issues.solved.for.go.1.21.PNG)

-I then edited the 3 sources files to solve the clearly statedlint errors, and git commit and pushed.
+I then edited the 3 sources files to solve the clearly stated lint errors, and git commit and pushed.

 Finally, when I will upgrade version of golang to `go1.22`, I will then: